akozhemiakin/jspos2/README.md

 ```

 ## Sending RAW requests
-To utilize the scales functionality which is not yet fully supported by this library you has the
+To utilize the scales functionality which is not yet fully supported by this library, you has the
 ability to send raw requests.
 Under the hood, both the requests and the responses are represented by
 the `RawMessage` instances.
-For example, here is how you can request te scales state using raw command.
+For example, here is how you can request the scales state using raw
+command.

 ```javascript
 import { RawMessage, Client } from 'jspos2';